| |

 The gorgeous pool and views of Lake Skadar at Hotel De’Andros

 The highlight of the hotel is the rooftop pool and bar.
 From here the view opens up right across the lake, and I could happily have spent hours looking out across the water.
 If you stay here, don’t miss heading up to the roof for a drink and a swim.
-It is a top spot in in Virpazar.
+It’s one of the best spots in Virpazar.

 Where to eat and drink in Virpazar